Two-Factor Authentication for cPanel

 You can add an account by Scanning a barcode or Entering a provided key:

 It is also possible to use the Enter a provided key option.
-You will be prompted to the next page where you will need to enter the following details previously specified in the cPanel:
+You will be prompted to the next page where you will need to enter the following details previously specified in cPanel:

 • Account name